Freehand drawing in the Church of St. Andrew the Apostle

-The pair of images above show how my larger, polished color-pencil drawing of "The Fisherman and his Wife," came from a quick black and white notation from a small travel sketchbook that I kept as I explored the northeastern coast of Venezuela (known as Barlovento) by bus in the late 1980s, looking for subjects to paint.
+The pair of images above show how my larger, polished color-pencil drawing of "The Fisherman and his Wife," came from a quick black and white notation from a small travel sketchbook that I kept as I explored the northeastern coast of Venezuela (known as Barlovento) in the late 1980s, looking for subjects to paint.

 Please CLICK on the IMAGEs of my drawings reviewed in the above slide bar.